U.S. Route 62 in Kentucky: Wickliffe to Elizabethtown

-US 62's runs concurrently with US 51 for its first 16.17 mi in Ballard and Carlisle counties in the Jackson Purchase region of southwestern Kentucky.
+US 62 runs concurrently with US 51 for its first 16.17 mi in Ballard and Carlisle counties in the Jackson Purchase region of southwestern Kentucky.
 US 62 separates from US 51 at Bardwell, where it turns northeastward towards Paducah.
-It then intersects Interstate 24 (I-24) near the Kentucky Welcome Center, and it runs concurrently with US 45 and US 60, along with parts of the I-24 Business Loop in downtown Paducah.
+It then intersects Interstate 24 (I-24) near Whitehaven, the Kentucky Welcome Center, and it runs concurrently with US 45 and US 60, along with parts of the I-24 Business Loop in downtown Paducah.

 After entering Marshall County, US 62 continues eastward to cross I-24 two more times, the second time before traversing Kentucky Dam and into southern Livingston County.
 The third time US 62 crosses I-24 is near Eddyville during its concurrency with US 641 in Lyon County.

 It then intersects I-69 (Western Kentucky Parkway) east of Eddyville before entering Caldwell County.
 US 62 closely follows the Western Kentucky Parkway (also known to locals as the WK Parkway) through Caldwell, Hopkins, Muhlenberg, Ohio, Grayson, and Hardin counties.
-The route traverses several towns and cities such as Princeton, Dawson Springs, Greenville, and Central City.
+The route traverses several towns and cities such as Princeton, Dawson Springs, Nortonville, Greenville, and Central City.
 In Muhlenberg County from Greenville to Central City, the US Route closely follows the four-lane Kentucky Route 189 (KY 189), which carries through traffic around the city of Powderly while US 62 traverses the urban areas of the three cities.
-Near Beaver Dam, US 62 does cross I-165 (formerly the William H. Natcher Parkway), but without access to that freeway.
-The route continues eastward into Grayson County towards Caneyville, Leitchfield, and Clarkson before reaching Elizabethtown.
+Near Beaver Dam, after the route's US 231 concurrency through that city, US 62 does cross I-165 (formerly the William H. Natcher Parkway), but without access to that freeway.
+The route continues eastward into Grayson County towards Caneyville, Leitchfield, and Clarkson before reaching Elizabethtown, in Hardin County.

 Elizabethtown to Maysville

 After reaching Elizabethtown, it has a concurrency with KY 61, crossing exit 94 on I-65, and into Nelson County.
 US 62 begins to parallel the Bluegrass Parkway, and it does so all the way to Versailles.
 Beyond Versailles, US 62 turns northeastward to cross I-64 and reaches Georgetown.

 US 62 continues on a northeasterly track into the northwesternmost corner of Bourbon County before entering Harrison County.
 It then traverses towns such as Cynthiana, Oddville, and Mt.
-Olivet, before reaching Maysville.
+Olivet, before reaching the Mason County seat, Maysville.
 There, it runs concurrently with US 68 Business into downtown Maysville (the main alignment of US 68 was rerouted onto a bypass route), and crosses the Ohio River into Brown County, Ohio, where it meets the main alignment of US 68.